Sinbad the Sailor: Sixth Voyage

 "My soul yearned for travel and traffic".
 Sinbad is shipwrecked yet again, this time quite violently as his ship is dashed to pieces on tall cliffs.
 There is no food to be had anywhere, and Sinbad's companions die of starvation until only he is left.
 He builds a raft and discovers a river running out of a cavern beneath the cliffs.
 The stream proves to be filled with precious stones and it becomes apparent that the island's streams flow with ambergris.
 He falls asleep as he journeys through the darkness and awakens in the city of the king of Serendib (Sri Lanka/Ceylon), "diamonds are in its rivers and pearls are in its valleys".
-The king marvels at what Sinbad tells him of the great Haroun al-Rashid, and asks that he take a present back to Baghdad on his behalf, a cup carved from a single ruby, with other gifts including a bed made from the skin of the serpent that swallowed an elephant (Note: The theme of a snake swallowing an elephant, originating here, was taken up by Antoine de Saint-Exupéry in The Little Prince.) ("And whoso sitteth upon it never sickeneth"), and "A hundred thousand miskals of Sindh lign-aloesa.", and a slave-girl "like a shining moon".
+The king marvels at what Sinbad tells him of the great Haroun al-Rashid, and asks that he take a present back to Baghdad on his behalf, a cup carved from a single ruby, with other gifts including a bed made from the skin of the serpent that swallowed an elephant ("And whoso sitteth upon it never sickeneth"), and "A hundred thousand miskals of Sindh lign-aloesa.", and a slave-girl "like a shining moon".
 Sinbad returns to Baghdad, where the Caliph wonders greatly at the reports Sinbad gives of Serendib.